Grab a cup of cocoa and enjoy a few of these classic Winter books for kids this week!

 I don't know about you but one of the first things that comes to my mind when winter hits is cuddling up under the blankets with a good book or two.
+And it's an especially great for a fun snow day activity!

 So I thought I would share our Vintage Winter Book List this week!